Alpha Xi Delta Votes

 Programming and Education

-Differences vs. Divisiveness: A Guide to Understanding and Discussing your Values in a Political World
+Differences vs. Divisiveness: A Guide to Understanding and Discussing Your Values in a Political World

-Download Differences vs. Divisiveness Program
+Download Differences vs. Divisiveness Facilitation Guide and Powerpoint

-Download Empowered Women Program
+Download Empowered Women Facilitation Guide and Powerpoint

 Hard Discussions Need a Tender Heart: Tools to Listen Well and Communicate Effectively